 Fort Payne is a somewhat small city located in the state of Alabama.
 With a population of 14,150 people and five constituent neighborhoods, Fort Payne is the 48th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Fort Payne is generally considered to be a blue-collar town.
-39.19% of the Fort Payne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Fort Payne is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Fort Payne who work in office and administrative support (12.33%), sales jobs (10.55%), and management occupations (6.11%).
+Fort Payne is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fort Payne is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Fort Payne who work in office and administrative support (12.06%), sales jobs (10.91%), and healthcare (5.99%).

-Fort Payne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fort Payne doesn't have a public transportation system that people use for their commute.

-The per capita income in Fort Payne in 2010 was $18,803, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,212 for a family of four.
-However, Fort Payne contains both very wealthy and poor people as well.
+The per capita income in Fort Payne in 2010 was $19,758, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,032 for a family of four.

-Fort Payne is a somewhat ethnically-diverse city.
+Fort Payne is an extremely ethnically-diverse city.
 The people who call Fort Payne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Payne residents report their race to be White, followed by Black or African-American.
 Fort Payne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.70% of the city’s residents.
+People of Hispanic or Latino origin account for 27.26% of the city’s residents.
 Important ancestries of people in Fort Payne include German, English, Italian, and Scottish.

 The most common language spoken in Fort Payne is English.
 Other important languages spoken here include Spanish and Korean.